2024–2025 Mozambican protests: Aftermath

 In total, the Mozambican state announced that 22 members of its security forces were killed during the protests with another 178 being seriously injured.

 Mondlane attempted to form his own political party: National Alliance for a Free and Autonomous Mozambique, or "ANAMALALA" whose acronym generated controversy as it means "it's over" or "it's finished" in the Macua language, with the Mozambican Ministry of Justice viewing the "it" as FRELIMO, and demanding Mondlane change the name.
 Mondlane refused, with the issue threatening to reopen protests.
 Eventually Justice Minister Mateus Saize backtracked, saying he never gave the order to change the name and that the Justice department had made no such decision.

 On June 26, then Public Prosecutor's Office opened investigations into a "coup", claiming that the protesters where plotting the overthrow of the Mozambican government.
-The Democratic Alliance Coalition (CAD), led by Manecas Daniel and Justino Mondlane denied that the protests ever attempted to overthrow the government.
+The Democratic Alliance Coalition (CAD), led by Manecas Daniel and Justino Mondlane denied that the protests never attempted to overthrow the government.
 CAD was created during the tail end of the protests to coordinate minor pro-democracy parties in supporting Venâncio Mondlane.